10 Steps for a Smooth Migration from VPS to Dedicated Server

 Benefits:

 Opcode caching is a server-side caching technique that improves the performance of PHP and other interpreted languages.
 When a PHP script is executed, it is analyzed and compiled by the server.
-Opcode caching stores the compiled bytecode of PHP scripts in memory so that the server doesn’t want to recompile them on every request.
+Opcode caching stores the compiled bytecode of PHP scripts in memory so that the server doesn’t have to recompile them on every request.

 How It Works: